paulaime/awesome-privacy/README.md

 * [AdGuard](https://adguard.com) – Cross-platform app to get rid of intrusive ads and online tracking.
 * [Pi-hole](https://pi-hole.net) – A network-wide ad blocking solution.
 * [Better Blocker](https://better.fyi) – A privacy tool for Safari on iPhone, iPad, and Mac.

+## Firewalls

+* [OpenSnitch](https://github.com/evilsocket/opensnitch) – A GNU/Linux port of the Little Snitch application firewall.
+* [NetGuard](https://netguard.me) – A simple way to block access to the internet per application.
+* [simplewall](https://www.henrypp.org/product/simplewall) – A simple tool to configure Windows Filtering Platform (WFP).
+* [Douane](https://douaneapp.com) – A personal firewall that protects a user's privacy.
+* [LuLu](https://objective-see.com/products/lulu.html) – A free, open-source firewall that aims to block unknown outgoing connections on your Mac.

 ## Password managers